Shanghai2017/add-in-workshop/Module2.md

           }
     ```

 * 2.14.
-You will be using the range calculation API in Lesson 4, so let's add another value into the *Grand Total* row.
+You use the range calculation API in Lesson 4, so let's add another value into the *Grand Total* row.
 This value should total up the *Qty* column but not use the `workbook.functions.sum()` method.
 Instead, add the `=sum()` formula into the cell for later calculation.
     This should be the result *Grand Total* table.

 * 2.15.
 After this is successful, add another row with *Tax* (say *B6:E6*) and include that into the *Grand Total* amount.